stephencz/old-stephencz-com/site.md

 }
 ```

-While I think this style *does* result in having to write more code overall, what that code does is clear.
+While this style *does* result in having to write more code overall, what that code does is clear.
 By using a chain of child combinators each rule is encapsulated into a structure which has precise effect.
 In addition, the HTML code is indirectly restricted into the form of the rule-sets.
 The stylesheet for this website can be found [here](/assets/css/base.css).